circuitscan/circuitscan/README.md

 - [x] support more than just latest circom version
 - [ ] add support for noir verifiers too
-- [ ] ddos protection! / account system
+- [ ] ddos protection! / account system (sign in with ethereum)
-- [ ] api for programmatic verification / command in circomkit fo ci
+- [x] [api for programmatic verification](https://github.com/circuitscan/cli) / command in circomkit fo ci
-- [ ] what differences are allowable? / testing on circuit verifiers in the wild
+- [ ] testing on circuit verifiers in the wild
-- [x] form for submitting a proof to be verified
-- [x] auto-include circomlib files in selector
-- [ ] fork/create new circuit

 ## Installation

+To run the frontend locally:

 > [!NOTE]
-> Requires Node.js, Yarn, and Docker (if you want to run server locally)
+> Requires Node.js and Yarn

 ```
 $ git clone https://github.com/numtel/circuitscan